BurdetteLamar/AboutRuby/core/Array/api/template.md

 ---

-With no block and a single argument <tt>size</tt>, returns a new Array object of the given size whose elements are all <tt>nil</tt>:
+With no block and a single argument <tt>size</tt>, returns a new Array of the given size whose elements are all <tt>nil</tt>:

 ```ruby